aramis-lab/clinicadl/docs/Generate.md

 fewer data samples are required and convergence should be reached faster as the classification task is simpler.

 ## Prerequisites
-You need to execute the `clinicadl preprocessing` and `clinicadl extract` pipelines prior to running this pipeline.
+You need to execute the `clinicadl preprocessing` and `clinicadl extract` pipelines prior to running this task.
 Future versions will include the possibility to perform `generate` on the tensors extracted from another preprocessing pipeline, `t1-extensive`.